Losses/openapi-typescript-codegen/README.md

 ## Project Setup

-If your team is using Gitea and want to automatically sync the spec with the repository, you can use the following project setup:
+If your team is using Gitea / GitHub and want to automatically sync the spec with the repository, you can use the following project setup:

 1. Installing some dependencies: